New Congress set to convene as uncertainty plagues McCarthy's bid for speaker

 But before members take their oaths of office, the House must elect a new speaker, and this year, the vote on the House floor is sure to be anything but straightforward.

-Republican Leader Kevin McCarthy is vying for the speaker's gavel after four years as minority leader, and while he won the nomination in a closed-door vote by the House GOP conference in November, it's unclear whether he has locked up the 218 votes needed to prevail Tuesday on the House floor.
+Republican Leader Kevin McCarthy is vying for the speaker's gavel after four years as minority leader, and while he won the nomination in a closed-door vote by the House GOP conference in November, it's unclear whether he has locked up the votes needed to prevail Tuesday on the House floor, with all members voting.

+To win the race for speaker, McCarthy must win an absolute majority of the votes — not the majority of the full membership.
+If all representatives are present, he will need 218 votes.
+But that number could be lower if there are absences or if members respond "present."

+McCarthy met with several of his detractors and allies in the Speaker suite Monday evening, CBS News confirmed.
+There was no word on whether any progress was made.

 Facing opposition from some members of the conference's right flank, McCarthy has made a number of concessions in an effort to secure their votes.
 But his attempts to appease some of his GOP colleagues appear to have been unsuccessful, as McCarthy is still facing resistance from at least nine House Republicans who said his promises fall short.